Program Overview

 Curriculum Overview

 The LPN to RN Transition Program curriculum is on instruction, and not research or public service, preparing students for entry-level positions in Registered Nursing practice.
 Graduates will have the knowledge, skills, and values necessary to provide nursing care across the lifespan to culturally diverse individuals and groups.
 Additionally, the curriculum covers a general education core that includes concepts from the natural and social sciences; required support courses; along with nursing course work consisting of classroom, laboratory, and clinical practice experiences.
 The students learn to perform comprehensive nursing assessment that includes extensive data collection across the lifespan in a variety of settings.
-Additionally, the curriculum focuses on addressing anticipated changes in patient conditions; recognition of alterations to previous patient conditions; synthesizing the biological, psychological, and social aspects of the patient’s condition, and evaluation of the effectiveness and impact of nursing care.
+The curriculum focuses on addressing anticipated changes in patient conditions; recognition of alterations to previous patient conditions; synthesizing the biological, psychological, and social aspects of the patient’s condition, and evaluation of the effectiveness and impact of nursing care.
 The needs to communicate, collaborate, and consult with other health team members in designing individualized care are threads that permeate the entire curriculum.
 The Associate in Applied Science Degree in Nursing provides flexibility in career choices as well as a foundation for further formal nursing education in nursing.
 Alumni will have employment opportunities in hospitals, health departments, correctional facilities, home health, long-term care, educational institutions, and international nursing.

 The LPN to RN Transition Program curriculum is evaluated on a regular basis, using quantitative and qualitative measures, ensuring that the program maintains consistency with the mission of the school.
 The quantitative measures used by Standard College include data from student course completion rates and data from student course surveys.
 The qualitative measures used by Standard College include feedback from students expressed in the course evaluations, feedback from instructors expressed during Faculty meetings concerning exams, textbooks, and student engagement, and informal feedback expressed from students to instructors and staff about the program.
 The holistic overview of the student’s learning and education allows Standard College to maintain a curriculum that provide students with a consistently high quality and dynamic nursing education.